unveiler-io/developer-website/blog/2020-09-19-Building-a-React-Native-app-with-verified-location-from-scratch.md

 :::note

 If you're experiencing issues, then try completely removing the app.
-The hot-reloading of React Native sometimes breaks the connection to the native Android code collecting the data for the ClaimR client.
+The hot-reloading of React Native sometimes breaks the connection to the native Android code collecting the data for the Unveiler client.

 :::